Join us in building a healthy environment and promoting sensible security policies.

-Fleet Ballistic Missile Submarine, nuclear-powered, able to remain submerged for long periods without surfacing, virtually undetectable when submerged.
+Fleet Ballistic Missile Submarine (known as an SSBN), nuclear-powered, able to remain submerged for long periods without surfacing, virtually undetectable when submerged

-"Strategic deterrence has been the sole mission of the fleet ballistic missile submarine since its inception in 1960.
-Trident provides the nation's most survivable and enduring nuclear strike capability.
+"Since the 1960s, strategic deterrence has been the SSBN's sole mission, providing the United States with its most survivable and enduring nuclear strike capability.

-Sub Base Bangor is on Hood Canal north of Silverdale on the Kitsap Peninsula.
-The base employs 11,000 military and civilian people, it is the largest employer in North Kitsap County.
-The Natural Resources Defense Council estimates over 1,600 nuclear weapons are based at the Bangor base.
+The submarine base at Bangor, WA, part of Naval Base Kitsap-Bangor, is on Hood Canal north of Silverdale on the Kitsap Peninsula.
+Naval Base Kitsap-Bangor employs 12,825 active duty and 14,071 civilian people; it is the largest employer in north Kitsap County.

 If Trident submarines visit Seattle for Seafair, do they have their nuclear weapons on board?
 US Navy policy is to neither confirm nor deny the presence of nuclear weapons on any of its vessels or stations.